timwf/weatherapp/README.md

 * Bespoke dynamic svg icons and background images depending on weather conditions/time of day
 * Sunrise and sunrise, and 5 day forecast times showing local time in any location

-## Purpose

-New to React - to understand React in more detail.

 ## Dependences - Libraries

 Open Weather API, React JS `create-react-app`, fontawesome